Can I foster?

 Team Manager Emily Brown and Social Worker Victoria Andreevska search for carers for a 10 day old baby

-We have some amazing humans at Key Assets who work tirelessly to make a difference to the lives of children and families.
+We have some amazing humans at Key Assets Australia who work tirelessly to make a difference to the lives of children and families.
 In mid 2021, KAA NSW Team Manager Emily Brown and Social Worker Victoria Andreevska heard of a 10-day old Indigenous baby needing a placement urgently.
 Other agencies had been contacted to assist but no one had carers available, and it was said that the baby would most likely end up within an alternative care arrangement.
-The team identified a temporary foster carer and the baby was picked up from hospital the next day.
+The team identified a temporary Foster Carer and the baby was picked up from hospital the next day.

 The baby was described as being smaller than a Pepsi bottle, needing blankets and towels to fit into his car seat.
 The baby had significant exposure to substances, however presented as a happy and healthy newborn.